davidmkirby/KeithleyController/README.md

 - Safety limits
 - Display preferences

-## Packaging as a Standalone Executable
+## Packaging as Standalone Executable

 The Keithley Dual Controller can be packaged as a standalone executable for distribution to users without Python installed.